 “Merkel’s concerns are justified.
 On last year’s Kristallnacht anniversary, vandals in the northeastern city of Greifswald removed a number of cobblestone memorials.

 “Seventy-five years on, though, Germans refuse to stand by and watch.
 To mark this anniversary, they are taking to the streets — chamois leather in hand — to polish the brief, brass biographies that serve as a daily reminder of lives cut short by the Holocaust.”

-Meanwhile, in the former Soviet Union, where the population eagerly acts on Putin’s pogroms against gay Russians with salivating bloodlust, preparations are under way for the Winter Olympics.
+Meanwhile, in the former Soviet Union, where the population eagerly acts on Putin’s cynical (because unrelated to his actual beliefs or feelings) pogroms against gay Russians with salivating bloodlust, preparations are under way for the Winter Olympics.
 A good time, perhaps, to invoke this Jewish Chronicle cartoon, published as Herr Hitler and his minions played host to the 1936 Olympiad.

 Never forget?
 Never again?